vsillan/game-server-programming-course/README.md

 ## Way of working

-Read the articles from reading lists before the lectures the concepts are .
+Read the articles from the reading lists before the lectures where the concepts are presented.

 Try to complete the assignments on the same week they are presented.
-The final deadline is two weeks from the week they are presented to make it possible to ask questions about the assignments during the lectures. _No assignments are accepted after the final deadline._
+The final deadline is two weeks from the week they are presented.
+This is to make it possible to ask questions about the assignments during the next week's class room time.
+The assignments should be put inside your own GitHub (or similar) repository where I can have access to them.

 The project assignment will be presented on week 2 and it's recommended to start working on it as soon as possible after that.

+_No assignments are accepted after the final deadline._

 ## Tools used in the course